RIDS | Tygerberg Doctoral Office

 Part 2 of the SU Calendar.

 - Numerous calls for funding applications are published

 at this link throughout the year, but concentrated in July to October with a view to support in the following academic year.
 Also consider making use of the opportunities for

 link from where students may apply for funding/bursaries is

 Each of these bursaries on the website have specific conditions which may change from year to year.
-Should you want to pursue a specific opportunity, it may be best to enquire directly to Mr Jongi Ndlebe at
+Should you want to pursue a specific opportunity, please enquire directly to

 Alongside the scholarships that privilege medicine and health sciences studies, certain funding opportunities have been under-utilised in the faculty.
 Candidates have disqualified themselves by failing to apply.
 PhD students with research topics that are inter- or multidisciplinary and include elements of social sciences are encouraged to consider and apply for those funding opportunities that are not restricted to health sciences.

 For instance, The National Institute for Humanities and Social Sciences and HB & MJ Thom Scholarship programme are often overlooked funding opportunities, that are open to South African citizens.

 The Next Generation Social Sciences in Africa call is open to citizens of any sub-Saharan African country doing PhD at an accredited university in South Africa, Tanzania, Ghana, Kenya, and Uganda.
 These scholarships support studies focused on three thematic areas: Peace, Security, and Development.
 Health sciences project can be linked to these themes with adequate motivation of the project’s relevance and in particular to development in Africa.